A Wild Sheep Chase: Plot summary

-The photo of the sheep brings the two to Sapporo.
+After giving his elderly cat to the Boss' chauffeur to watch while he is gone, the narrator and his girlfriend fly to Sapporo to begin their hunt for the landscape and sheep in the photo.
 There the narrator's girlfriend digs through various texts in the library and they explore the city.
 The girlfriend's ears help to guide them to the Dolphin Hotel which is a shadow of its former self.
 It is run by a man who was once a sailor, but, due to an accident at sea, has only the use of one arm.
 The hotel owner points the pair to his father, the 'Sheep Professor', who is a bitter, eccentric man living upstairs in the hotel, still remembering the sheep from when he encountered them in Manchuria, decades before.
 The hotel owner and his father have a horrible relationship, and the Sheep Professor is reluctant, at first, to talk to anyone that his son brought, until the narrator mentions the sheep to the Sheep Professor.

 The Sheep Professor tells them of his encounter with the star-backed sheep and the obsession he still holds to find it again.
-It is the tip from the Sheep Professor that leads them to an isolated house and a man that tends to sheep that knows the trail.
+It is the tip from the Sheep Professor that leads them to an isolated sheep farm, tended to by a man who is familiar with a man who matches the Rat's physical description and knows the trail to the pasture where the sheep are brought to graze each summer.
 With his help, the narrator and his girlfriend walk the trail that leads to the house.
-Inside there is nothing but dust, supplies and a new, but barely used car in the garage.
-It is there that the narrator prepares to wait until the owner of the house arrives, figuring that it would be the next host of the sheep, or the sheep itself.
+Inside there is nothing but antique furniture, dust, supplies and a barely used car in the garage.
+The narrator prepares to wait until the inhabitant of the house arrives, figuring that it would be the Rat or the sheep itself.

 While the narrator naps, his girlfriend makes a stew, which is done by the time the narrator awakes.
 However, his girlfriend abruptly leaves the house while he is asleep.
 The narrator is tempted to start back to town to look for her but quickly dismisses this.